mattbierbaum/arxiv-public-datasets/README.md

 At the time of writing, converting 1.39 million articles requires over 400 core-hours using two Intel Xeon E5-2600 CPUs.

-**Bulk PDF conversion for plain pdfs, e.g. downdloaded from Kaggle (Google Cloud)**

-After downloading all pdfs, execute the following, use argument `--PLAIN_PDFS TRUE`:
+**Bulk PDF conversion for plain PDFs, e.g. downdloaded from Kaggle (Google Cloud)** Downloading from AWS are `.tar` files.
+If plains PDFs are available, such as the case for downloading from Kaggle, add an optional argument `--PLAIN_PDFS TRUE`:
 ```
 python bin/convert_directory.py -N [OPTIONAL number_of_processes, default cpu_count] --PLAIN_PDFS TRUE
 ```
+All PDFS in `$ARXIV_DATA/tarpdfs` will be converted and the text files are store in `$ARXIV_DATA/fulltext` in the original file structure.

 ## Cocitation network